Careers, Information, Advice and Guidance (CIAG) - "QAC Next Steps"

 A group of QAC students wearing red College hoodies

-QAC’s plan complies with the Education (Careers Guidance in Schools) Act 2022 which came into force on 1 September 2022 and states that schools and Colleges must provide opportunities for access all year 8 to 13 schools pupils, including 16-25 with EHCP.
-This is a legal duty for maintained schools and Colleges and is expected in non-maintained/other, where the Act states, “should” as opposed to “must”.
+QAC’s College plan complies with the Education (Careers Guidance in Schools) Act 2022 which came into force on 1 September 2022 and states that schools and colleges must provide opportunities for access all year 8 to 13 schools pupils, including 16-25 with EHCP.
+This is a legal duty for maintained schools and colleges and is expected in non-maintained/other, where the Act states, “should” as opposed to “must”.

-Every student at QAC is entitled to and will have access to meaningful advice to support their next steps.
-QAC aspires to achieve the eight Gatsby benchmarks of Good Career Guidance which are:
+Every student at the College is entitled to and will have access to meaningful advice to support their next steps.
+QAC College aspires to achieve the eight Gatsby benchmarks of Good Career Guidance which are:

 • A stable careers programme